Belzebuub is an author and practitioner of his ancestral religion. In 2017 he withdrew from public life.

-Belzebuub is the spiritual name of Mark Pritchard, an author with over 45 years experience of personal spiritual exploration.
-As well as his own personal spiritual practice, Belzebuub has spent 25 of these years explaining spiritual concepts and practices to others all around the world. in 1999 Belzebuub founded an organization called The Gnostic Movement in order to pass on techniques for developing consciousness and walking the spiritual path.
-This information was first spread widely by Samael Aun Weor, then by his close student Rabolu.
-Belzebuub was Rabolu’s student and continues the lineage they began.
+Belzebuub spent 25 years explaining spiritual concepts and practices to others all around the world.
+In 1999 Belzebuub founded an organization called The Gnostic Movement.
+This organization was a continuation of organizations run by Samael Aun Weor, then by his close student Rabolu.
+Belzebuub was Rabolu’s student.

-Out of principle, Belzebuub teaches freely, operating solely on donations, and has done so since the beginning of his spiritual journey.
+Out of principle, Belzebuub does not receive money from his work.
 The Gnostic Movement operated on these same principles by running courses, workshops and retreats freely or at cost.

 Belzebuub has made over 70 media appearances on radio and television internationally, including numerous appearances on the BBC.
+Sound files of some of these media appearances are available on iTunes, SoundCloud, Stitcher, and Player.FM.
 He has also appeared as a panelist alongside leading academics, discussing topics such as the reality of out-of-body and near-death experiences and the Gospel of Judas.
 Belzebuub also created many educational videos which were made available for free to anyone who was interested.
 Some of these videos can still be viewed on his YouTube and Vimeo channels.

 For many years Belzebuub ran free courses with supporting course material online, which were first run in a time when e-learning was uncommon.
 The content of these courses was later compiled into books, which where provided online in the form of free eBooks.
 These eBooks had to be taken offline however, due to extensive plagiarism.
-Since then, Belzebuub’s works have been published for sale as paperback books as close to cost as possible by his publisher, with Belzebuub not receiving any royalties or payments from their sale.
+Belzebuub’s works were then published for sale as paperback books as close to cost as possible by his publisher, with Belzebuub not receiving any royalties or payments from their sale.

 About The Gnostic Movement

-As well as running Belzebuub’s courses, The Gnostic Movement distributed a number of books, ran retreats, workshops and social activities and produced a documentary about the ancient Christian Gnostics, the first of its kind produced by Gnostics themselves.
+As well as running the courses written by Belzebuub, The Gnostic Movement distributed a number of books, ran retreats, workshops and social activities and produced a documentary about the ancient Christian Gnostics, the first of its kind produced by Gnostics themselves.
 The Gnostic Movement was run by volunteer teachers and members, who had taken the courses themselves, and who then chose to learn how to pass on the information and practices of Gnosis to others.
-The Gnostic Movement was the scene and catalyst of many long-lasting friendships, amazing spiritual experiences and life-changing explorations into a personal understanding of spirituality.
+The Gnostic Movement was the catalyst of many long-lasting friendships, spiritual experiences and the development of a greater understanding of spirituality for many people.

 Courses, Practices and Experiences

-Belzebuub wrote and co-ordinated a series of free courses that were delivered both online and in person through The Gnostic Movement.
+Belzebuub wrote a series of free courses that were delivered both online and in person through The Gnostic Movement.
 These hands-on courses revolved around information and practices that would allow participants to gain personal experience of astral projection, lucid dreaming, remembering dreams, understanding themselves, changing inwardly, and of taking the journey to enlightenment.
-There were many types of practices used in The Gnostic Movement, including exercises for self-knowledge, out-of-body experiences and mystical experiences, however there were only three core practices seen as necessary to be able to progress in a meaningful way spiritually.
+There were many types of practices used in The Gnostic Movement, including exercises for self-knowledge, out-of-body experiences and mystical experiences.

 Astral Travel Book